janul/chapter10-review/chapter10.md

 # Multiparty Federation

+"Information security is a fundamentally cooperative endeavor, one in which responsibility and authority are distributed across a wide array of actors."
+Ashwin J. Mathew

 Federated identity protocols like SAML and OpenID Connect enable us to authenticate people in other domains.
 But trust issues quickly surface.
 For example, if your organization operates a website with valuable